Cap Your FPS , Why Unlimited FPS Still Makes Games Feel Worse (2026)

 “But I Paid for All Those Frames”

-Retro gamer wearing VR goggles, high FPS obsession visual gag
+Retro gamer wearing VR goggles, high FPS obsession visual gag.

 You paid for performance headroom, not a space heater.